TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_6.md

 **Tip:** Take it one step at a time.
 Test your code after each change so you can quickly spot and fix any problems.

+If you see error messages while building your maze code, check `Common_Errors.md`.

 ## Step 4 Save Your Code

 1. Copy all your code from `main.py`.